-Lead Independent Director
+Provision 3.3 Lead Independent Director

 Mr Foo Ko Hing is the Lead Independent Director.
 He is available to shareholders where they have concerns and for which contact through the normal channels of communication with the Chairman and CEO or Financial Controller are inappropriate or inadequate.
+As announced on 28 February 2022, Mr Foo will cease as Independent Director, and also Lead Independent Director effective from 27 April 2022.
+The Company will make announcements on new Independent Director, and also new Lead Independent Director upon the appointments.